Forced prostitution: Attitudes towards whether prostitution can ever be voluntary

-In contrast to the abolitionist view, those who are in favour of legalization do not consider the women who practice prostitution as victims, but as independent adult women who had made a choice which should be respected.
+In contrast to the abolitionist view, those who favour legalization do not consider the women who practice prostitution as victims, but as independent adult women who have made a choice which should be respected.
 Mariska Majoor, former prostitute and founder of the Prostitution Information Center, from Amsterdam, holds that: "In our [sex workers'] eyes it's a profession, a way of making money; it's important that we are realistic about this ...
 Prostitution is not bad; it's only bad if done against one's will.
 Most women make this decision themselves."
 According to proponents of regulation, prostitution should be considered a legitimate activity, which must be recognized and regulated, in order to protect the workers' rights and to prevent abuse.
 The prostitutes are treated as sex workers who enjoy benefits similar to other occupations.
 The World Charter for Prostitutes Rights (1985), drafted by the International Committee for Prostitutes' Rights, calls for the decriminalisation of "all aspects of adult prostitution resulting from individual decision".
 Since the mid-1970s, sex workers across the world have organised, demanding the decriminalisation of prostitution, equal protection under the law, improved working conditions, the right to pay taxes, travel and receive social benefits such as pensions.
 As a result of such views on prostitution, countries such as Germany, the Netherlands and New Zealand have fully legalized prostitution.
 Prostitution is considered a job like any other.

 In its understanding of the distinction between sex work and forced prostitution, the Open Society Foundations organization states: "sex work is done by consenting adults, where the act of selling or buying sexual services is not a violation of human rights".